OVERVIEW

 STEPWISE FLOW

-I broke the complex creation process into a 3-step progress bar.
+I broke the complex creation process into a three-step progress bar.
 This progressive disclosure kept users focused on one task at a time.

 GUIDED INPUTS

 Open-ended prompts created inconsistent outputs during testing.
-Replacing blank inputs with constrained prompts improved the output quality.
+Replacing them with constrained prompts improved the output quality.

 BUILT-IN SUPPORT

-I used strategic helper text and placeholder examples to eliminate guesswork, actively teaching users what effective B2B messaging looks like while they build it.
+I used strategic helper text and placeholder examples to eliminate guesswork, actively teaching users what effective B2B messaging looks like.

 Post-launch analytics & usability testing revealed 2 critical issues that needed immediate refinement to balance user needs with business constraints.